amsterdamharu/docker-notes/webcrt/README.md

 Run the container
 -----------------

-In the current directory (not in build) run the following command:
+In the current directory (webcrt) run the following command:

         docker run -d \
          -v $(pwd)/app:/app \